How to protect your website content by disabling copy and right-click with JavaScript?

 Content theft is a common concern for bloggers, course creators, and businesses sharing valuable information online.
 Disabling copy and right-click functionality can:

-However, you might want to allow certain users (e.g., editors or admins) to bypass these restrictions for testing or content management.
-That’s where the edit=true query parameter comes in handy.
+However, you may still want certain users (like editors or admins) to bypass these restrictions for content management or testing purposes.
+That’s where the edit=true query parameter becomes useful.

 The JavaScript code

-Here’s the JavaScript code that disables text selection, right-click, and copy shortcuts, with a check for edit=true in the URL to bypass restrictions.
+Here’s a JavaScript snippet that disables text selection, right-click, and copy shortcuts, with a condition to allow access if edit=true is present in the URL.

 How to use the code

-- Add on your page header code directly to apply it only for the page
+1. Add on the select page's header code directly to apply it only for that page

-- To apply this for all pages, blogs, use above code on Custom Code > Header Code
+2. To apply this for across all pages on your site or blogs, use the above code on Custom Code > Header Code

 Limitations and Considerations

-- Not Foolproof: Users can bypass these restrictions by disabling JavaScript, using developer tools, or viewing the page source.
-Consider this a deterrent, not a security measure.
+1. Not Foolproof: Users can bypass these restrictions by disabling JavaScript, using developer tools, or viewing the page source.
+Consider this as a deterrent, not an actual security measure.

 Conclusion

-This JavaScript solution is a lightweight way to protect your website content while offering flexibility for authorized users.
-By adding a simple edit=true query parameter, you can bypass restrictions for editing or testing, making it ideal for blogs, e-learning platforms, or any site with premium content.
+This JavaScript solution provides a lightweight method to deter casual content copying while offering flexibility for authorized users.
+With a simple edit=true query parameter, content managers can bypass restrictions when needed, making it ideal for blogs, e-learning platforms, or any website with premium content.

 The Website Builder and all existing themes available on Knorish have been carefully designed to ensure that your website is mobile-responsive.
 The platform automatically adjusts the elements and their content on a page according to the size of the ...